redux-loop/redux-loop/README.md

 call a reducer in your tests without worrying about waiting for effects to finish and what they will do to your environment.

+> What are the environment requirements for redux-loop?

+`redux-loop` requires polyfills for ES6 `Promise` and `Symbol` to be included if the browsers you target don't natively support them.

 ## Quick Example

 ```javascript